Qhig/cross-wavelet-transform/README.md

 This package contains codes and test data for measuring seismic travel-time shifts in the time-frequency domain using the wavelet cross-spectrum analysis.
 ## Requirements
+All the files must be in the same folder when you launch the program

 Python 3 and the PyCWT packages from https://github.com/regeirk/pycwt are needed to run the codes

 You can use pip to install this package :